Foreign Language in the Elementary Schools (FLES)

 Expectations for Language

-Language expectations, themes and vocabulary have been developed as part of the Scope and Sequence for FLES.
-These versions vary by year in school and the school’s year in implementation.
+Language expectations, themes, and vocabulary have been developed as part of the Scope and Sequence for FLES.
 These documents help to give an overview of what FLES students will be able to know and do by the end of the year.

 Curriculum and Instructional Materials

 The FLES program follows the Arlington FLES curriculum framework, which is aligned with national and state standards.
 All students in the FLES program have access to high-quality instructional materials to help them develop the desired proficiency.
-Arlington utilizes a variety of resources, including Descubre el español, the Viva el español series of materials and resources from the National Geographic Language and Literacy en español series.
+Arlington utilizes a variety of resources, including Descubre el español, and the Viva el español series of materials.
 These resources are standards-based and allow for cross-curricular connections.

 The FLES curriculum in Arlington provides opportunities for making connections between Spanish and other subjects, namely math and science.
 For example, students in Second Grade practice math skills by counting by 2’s and by 10’s or by making a bar graph of the students’ favorite colors.
 This allows the students to learn specific vocabulary (colors, in this case) in an authentic context (talking about what they like) while at the same time practicing an important math skill (making and reading bar graphs).